-F1 CyberSecurity
+F1 Cybersecurity

 Formula 1 might be the most famous racing competition in the world.
 However, behind the scenes, the sport is based almost entirely on math and science.
 And, no, this does not diminish the sport’s “cool factor”.
 It makes Formula 1 racing one of the most innovative industries in the world – and how cool is that?
 But, with this comes numerous concerns to the cybersecurity world, including F1 cybersecurity.